Let’s be real.

 Every failure makes us stronger.
 So own it like a boss.
-Take it in stride.
+Embrace this change of habit and learn to take it in stride.
 You need to have the self-discipline to police yourself into taking failure head on.
 If you do, you’ll fully be able to analyze what went wrong, and you’ll never make the same mistake twice.

 If you don’t, all you’re doing is running in circles.

 Unhealthy Habit #5: Labeling Everything